Justin Herbert, QB, Oregon

 I’ve seen multiple draft analysts bring up Carson Wentz and Ryan Tannehill as comparisons -- both of which seem to fit.
 Armando Salguero even went to a group of 9 “current and former NFL coaches and personnel people” (without naming them, of course) to compare Tannehill the 2012 prospect with Herbert the prospect.
 That group deemed them pretty close overall but overwhelmingly named Herbert the better prospect.

 If he hits in the NFL, Herbert has the combo of skills to present perennial top-6 fantasy upside at the position.
-Of course, no one has yet figured out a fool-proof to judge whether a QB will hit.
+Of course, no one has yet figured out a fool-proof way to judge whether a QB will hit.

 Expect to find Herbert somewhere among our top 4 QBs when the rookie-draft rankings come out, and in Round 3 consideration for 1-QB formats.